armlesswunder/android_ac_catalog/README.md

 Search for items based on where the item is from.

 This one is a little advanced, but quite useful when searching from items from a specific source. (eg: nooks, ables, sahara...)
 It works exactly like the searchbar for item names except it filters items by where they are from.

-### Month
-This option only appears when you are viewing fish/bugs/sea creatures.
-It will make it to where only critters available in the month you have chosen (whether you know you chose it or not) will appear in the list of critters you are viewing.
-This option can be chosen automatically for you if you use the setting "use current date".

-## Item list
-A scrollable list of items which appear based on your selector settings and filter settings.

-## Items
-Contains the item name, extra info button (little green i icon), and a checkbox for that item.

 ### Item name
 The name of the item as it appears in your inventory.
 May contain the variation of the item for new horizons.